-The Company is an independent proprietary electronic trading company, incorporated under the laws of the United Kingdom dealing in Equity, FX, Fixed Income and Commodity markets.
-The Company is part of the wider XTX Markets group (the "Group") and is a wholly owned subsidiary of XTX Holdings Limited (incorporated in Cayman Islands and UK tax resident).
-It is regulated by the Financial Conduct Authority ("the FCA") as a full scope IFPRU investment firm.
+The Company is a proprietary electronic trading company, incorporated under the laws of the United Kingdom ("UK") trading in Equity, FX, Fixed Income and Commodity markets.
+The Company is part of the wider XTX Holdings Group (the "Group") and is a wholly owned subsidiary of XTX Holdings (UK) Limited (incorporated in UK).
+It is regulated by the UK Financial Conduct Authority as a full scope IFPRU investment firm (class 2 investment firm with effect from 1 January 2022) and by the National Futures Association in the United States as a swap dealer.
+The Company is a private limited company.